unlimitedsoftwareworks/type-c/checklist.md

     dt.callMe({"user", 20})
     ```
     In such case, the compiler will not infer the unnamed struct construction `{"user", 20}` with the method argument, due to method overload resolution.
+- Pad structs in the VM, for faster CPU access

 ## Roadmap: